Why Should I Buy a Medicare Supplement Plan?

 - Foreign travel at 80% up to plan limits

 Doctor visits: How Medicare Supplement insurance plans can help

 All the standardized Medicare Supplement insurance plans generally pay for Medicare-covered doctor visit copayments at least 50%.
 A Medicare Supplement insurance plan could be useful if you know that you will have a lot of doctor visits.
 If you visit the doctor frequently, the copayments could add up.
-The Medicare Part B (medical care) deductible is $185 in 2019 (estimated to be $197 in 2020, per CMS).
+The Medicare Part B (medical care) deductible is $198 in 2020.
 After your deductible is met, you typically pay 20% of the Medicare-approved amount for most doctor services.
 If you know that you will be visiting the doctor multiple times a month, the amount you could save on copayments by having a Medicare Supplement insurance plan could exceed the cost of the additional insurance plan.

 Durable medical equipment: How Medicare Supplement insurance plans may help

 Durable medical equipment comes with a Part B coinsurance that could be paid for by a Medicare Supplement insurance plan.
 Durable medical equipment could be a walker, wheelchair, hospital bed, or other medical equipment ordered by your doctor for use in the home.
 For example, a hospital bed that costs $2,000 might have a coinsurance amount of $400 (the Medicare Part B coinsurance is typically 20%).
 A Medicare Supplement insurance plan may pay for this coinsurance.
 Again, different plans have different basic benefits, so you may want to compare Medicare Supplement insurance plans.

 Extensive hospitalization: How Medicare Supplement insurance plans may help